Providence Presbyterian Church and Cemetery

-Starting with their first minister Rev. William Richardson 1767, to today’s Senior Pastor Walt McCanless, Providence Presbyterian Church has had its fair share of servant leaders.
-Many worked to grow our congregation from one generation to the next— through times of want and times of wealth.
-Among those were enslaved communicants who, though denied full membership in the church, contributed much to it during the time prior to the Emancipation Proclamation.
+Starting with their first minister Rev. William Richardson 1767, to the present's Senior Pastor Walt McCanless, Providence Presbyterian Church has had a lot of servant leaders.
+Many grew and/or attempted to grow the congregation from one generation to the next—through difficult times and prosperous times.
+Among those were enslaved communicants who, though denied full membership to the church, contributed to it during the time prior to the Emancipation Proclamation.
 They were instrumental in building the “new” sanctuary of 1858.
 This is the historic building where they continue to meet for worship today.

 They welcome members and visitors alike to share in worship and connect to God’s people and purpose.
-A wonderful side benefit of visiting them is the opportunity to stroll a property rich in history.
 The Providence first ‘pulpit,’ also known as Preaching Rock is at the entrance to the cemetery, where markers pre date the Revolutionary War.
-As one continues through the back gate, folks can visit the historic enslaved cemetery, a sad reminder of a dark period of our history.
+As one continues through the back gate, folks can visit the enslaved cemetery.
 This path leads to the nearby spring that first drew worshipers to this spot and provided water for baptisms, as well as drinking water for people and their horses.

 History is too valuable a teacher to be forgotten.
 Providence Presbyterian Church seeks to learn and grow from the lived faith of Providence’s fathers and mothers.
 And where their lived experiences were less than consistent with the gospel, reflecting instead their cultural milieu, they seek forgiveness and reconciliation.